 The obvious starting point for a high-performance site is to choose a solid hosting company, and WP Dev Shed have you covered there with their in-depth performance comparison of all the most popular hosts.

-Beyond that though you there are many ways to further improve site performance.
+Beyond that, though there are many ways to further improve site performance.
 Here we cover seven of the best tools and plugins for optimizing WordPress page speed:

 GTMetrix is a free tool that lets you test your website’s page speed and tells you exactly what you need to do to optimize WordPress website speed.

 If you sign up for a free account, you’ll be able to choose a test server and select a browser and type of internet connection.
 For example, you might decide to run the speed test from Vancouver, Canada on a Chrome desktop web browser.

 The test measures your site’s fully loaded time, page size, and requests.
 In addition to this, it also tells you your PageSpeed score and YSlow score.
 You can navigate between the detailed test results to get insight into how you can effectively improve your WordPress page speed.

 Google PageSpeed Insights – Optimize WordPress Website Speed

 PageSpeed Insights is a free tool developed by Google that lets you test your site’s loading speed based on several parameters.
 It analyzes the content of a web page and generates actionable suggestions that you can follow to make that page faster.

 It gives you a speed score for both mobile and desktop interfaces.
-The Lab Data section shows test results for a number of speed metrics including first contentful paint, speed index, and time to interactive.
+The Lab Data section shows test results for a number of speed metrics including first contentful paint, speed index, and time to interact.

-The PageSpeed Insights tool also identifies opportunities and makes actionable optimization suggestions that you can follow to speed up your WordPress page speed.
+The PageSpeed Insights tool also identifies opportunities and makes actionable optimization suggestions that you can follow to Optimize WordPress Website Speed.